 NEW YORK (AP) — General Motors admitted it failed to disclose to the public a deadly problem with small-car ignition switches as part of a $900 million deal reached with federal authorities to avoid criminal charges, authorities announced Thursday.

-GM will also agree to retain an independent monitor to review and assess its policies to ensure compliance with the agreement with the government, according to court papers released by U.S. Attorney Preet Bharara in Manhattan.
+The automaker will retain an independent monitor to review and assess its policies to ensure compliance with the agreement with the government, according to court papers released by U.S. Attorney Preet Bharara in Manhattan.

-A noon news conference was scheduled to formally announce the deal, which was signed Wednesday.
+The prosecutor planned a noon news conference Thursday to formally announce the deal.
+Court papers pertaining to it were signed Wednesday.

-A two-count criminal information accusing GM of wire fraud and scheming to conceal material facts from a government regulator will be deferred if GM complies with terms of the deal.
+The two-count criminal information accuses GM of wire fraud and scheming to conceal material facts from a government regulator.

 Last year, GM recalled 2.6 million older small cars worldwide to replace the faulty switches.
 Those included the Chevrolet Cobalt and Saturn Ion.